akrzemi1/papers/notes/contracts_model.md

 The model
 ---------

 We choose the following model for preconditions and postconditions.
-We give te programmer a tool for defining expressions of type `bool` that will be evaluated at well defined points in the program (just before the function is executed, just after the function returns).
+We give the programmer a tool for defining expressions of type `bool` that will be evaluated at well defined points in the program (just before the function is executed, just after the function returns).
 When any such expression is evaluated, it can observe the state of the program at this point in time -- global variables (namespace scope, class `static` members), function parameters -- and based on this return `false` if the state is incorrect (`true` means we do not know if the program is correct or not).
 This model is simple: easy to explain, easy to implement.
 However, it also has limitations: it cannot express all things that we would intuitively want to express, and it sometimes behaves against the intuition from the functional programming world.

 ### Test sequence